Heath-Web/COMPSCI5059_SE/README.md

 - SequenceDiagrams: Sequence diagrams for each user stories

-- Implementation: All the code from your program
+- Implentation: All the code from your program

 - screenShots: screenshots showing how the program running